 Star gazing is relaxing and peaceful.
 Fortunately, there are plenty of places in Australia to view the stars.
 Australia’s amazing light show in the sky, the Aurora Australis is as stunning as any night lights you’ll see in Iceland, Norway or Canada.
-Tasmania’s big skies and unpolluted air puts it right at the top of the list of places to see the Aurora Australis or Southern Lights.
+Where can you see the Southern Lights?
+Well, in Australia, Tasmania’s big skies and unpolluted air puts it right at the top of the list of places to see the Southern Lights.

 What are the Southern Lights?